-If this setting is configured, the user settings stored in the previous user store are migrated to the current user store.
+If this setting is configured, the user settings stored in the previous user store are migrated to the current user store specified in the Path to user store policy.

 The path can be an absolute UNC path or a path relative to the home directory.